mikaeld66/kelda/README.md

 the test configuration will lead to the removal of any corresponding link in the production environment!

+## Perl modules

+The script require a number of modules, some of which might not be installed on the OS by default.
+Among these are:

+- YAML::Tiny
+- Getopt::Long::Descriptive
+- Readonly
+- Test::YAML::Valid

+The latter is only for DEBUG mode.

 ## Administration wrapper: repoadmin.sh